-At Foothills at Red Oak Recovery, we’re proud to offer teen anxiety treatment.
+At Foothills at Red Oak Recovery, we’re proud to offer a teen anxiety treatment program.
 We treat teens between the ages of 14 and 18 using a range of holistic and evidence-based treatment options.
-To learn more about our services, please get in touch with Foothills at Red Oak Recovery today at 866.300.5275 or use our helpful online form.
+To learn more about our services, please get in touch with Foothills at Red Oak Recovery today at 866.300.5275 to learn more about panic attack triggers.

 Symptoms of a panic attack can include:

 - Feeling like something terrible is about to occur